martinklepsch/martinklepsch.org/content/posts/2017-04-16-simple-debouncing-in-clojurescript.markdown

 is Closure Compiler compatible just like your ClojureScript code.
 This means any functions, constants etc. that are never used will be removed by the compiler's Dead Code Elimination feature.
 Yeah!

+**Update 2017-05-12** — Multiple people have noted that there also is a function [`goog.functions.debounce`](https://google.github.io/closure-library/api/goog.functions.html#debounce).
+For many basic cases this might result in simpler, more concise code.